KnutOlaD/clusterflux/README.md

 ##### WHAT IS IT #####
 ######################

+A package that does flare clustering which is a necessary process in estimating seabed gas flux using single beam echosounder data (see Veloso et al. (2015),
+doi: 10.1002/lom3.10024).
+The package includes:

-Clusters flare observations according to method described in Veloso et al. (2015), doi: 10.1002/lom3.10024.
-Includes a new cluster flux estimate solution called Gridded Averaging, which gives a more realistic flux estimate.
-Also includes a new method for estimating seep area using the acoustic footprint of the echosounder Sorts all flares according to clusters.
+1. Automated flare clustering according to method described in Veloso et al. (2015), doi: 10.1002/lom3.10024
+2. A new method for calcualting total flux from clusters called "Gridded averaging" which solves some issues with the original flux estimation solution.
+4. A method for estimating seep area using the acoustic footprint of the echosounder.
+Previously, only the accumulated acoustic footprint area have been used.
+5. The possibility of using the amount of overlapping seep area instead of just distance (which has been the conventional method) is also added.
+This comes into play when multiple seeps are overlapping (where seeps can be excluded even with a lot of overlapping area).
+There's an option is to choose between half-radius distance or percent overlapping area.
+I recommend using percent overlapping area as threshold.

+The package can use any input data following the standard output format from VBA-lab in ESP-3 or FlareHunter.
+Test_data is included.
 Returns an excel sheet with the flowrate, area, and depth of the clusters as well as a .txt file listing the name of flare observations which were included in which clusters and which flare